 Easter is just around the corner; a time of year that usually involves seeing loved ones, gathering around the table to enjoy a family meal and indulging on a few too many chocolate eggs.
-Over the past couple of years, home cooked food has taken on an even bigger significance and for those like me who enjoy cooking, it is one of life’s pleasures.
+Over the past few years, home cooked food has taken on an even bigger significance and for those like me who enjoy cooking, it is one of life’s pleasures.

 Easter is the perfect chance to experiment in the kitchen with new dishes and recipes.
 If you usually cook a traditional leg of lamb at Easter for instance, this year you could try spicing it up with a Middle Eastern marinade or why not go for a vegetarian or vegan feast?
 Get the whole family or household involved and give children and little ones easy tasks to tackle to make them feel part of the preparations.

 Whenever I’m entertaining at home, I always prefer to serve a cold starter and if you are having lamb as your main meal, sustainably sourced smoked fish makes a really tasty first course.
 You can pickle your own cucumbers as a side or even add some capers, gherkins or cornichons.
 Something a little sharp will cut through the fattiness of the salmon; it’s all about balancing the flavours.